filodej/filodej.github.com/_posts/2013-04-20-using-c-11-move-semantics-to-enhance-code-safety.md

 And even though you cannot use the new language in production (e.g. due to some historical reasons) you can still utilize the new language features for static code analysis.

+The source code for this experiment is available [here](http://github.com/filodej/move-semantics).